AFROTC Detachment 040

 What do I need to do to join?

 Joining AFROTC is simple!
 To be eligible, you must be enrolled as a full-time student (12 credit hours) at LMU or one of our cross-town campuses.
-To join, you must provide proof of your full-time student status and you must fill out an application package.
-This application package can be completed during one of our New Student Orientation events -- held at the beginning of each academic semester.
+To join, you must provide proof of your full-time student status and you must follow the steps on our website here.
 You can also make an appointment to come visit the detachment and meet personally with the Recruiting Flight Commander.
-If you would like to make an appointment to visit the detachment, please contact us at firstname.lastname@example.org
+If you would like to make an appointment to visit the detachment, you can use this link.

 What is the AFROTC schedule?